MidnightDreamerX17/skill20/Skills/SkillDetails/Metamagic.md

 #### Metamagic Level 4

+Element-Changed Spell - +1 circle

+This metamagic can only be applied to spells that do fire, cold, electric, poison, or sonic damage.
+The element of the spell is changed.
+This also changes the spell's effective Domain.

+#### Metamagic Level 5

 Extend Spell - +1 circle

 The spell's duration is doubled.
 The spell's base duration must be two rounds or longer.